 Salary range $78,000 to $110,000, based on a fixed scale and grounded on years of experience.
 PILP offers an excellent benefits package, including liberal vacation and leave policies, fully employer‐paid health benefits (including dependents), and a generous employer-contributed retirement plan.
 We are in the process of a thorough internal salary and benefits review.

-Our office is in Oakland, but we are allowing full-time remote work through the end of 2021.
+Our office is located in Oakland, California, but we are allowing full-time remote work through May 2022.
 We anticipate that staff will return to the office in 2022 on a schedule to be determined and engage in work-related travel when it is safe to do so.
-The candidate should have the ability to work in-person at our Oakland, California office as required.
+Candidates are encouraged to apply even if they do not have the ability to work in-person at our Oakland office.

 How to Apply.